afinemax/masters_thesis_uva/README.md

 ### Completed:

 ### In Progress:
-- [ ] **Literature Review 1**
+-  **Literature Review 1**
-	- Review key papers on Fast Radio Bursts (FRBs), with a focus on scintillation
+	- [ ] Review key papers on Fast Radio Bursts (FRBs), with a focus on scintillation
-- [ ] **Documentation**
+- **Documentation**
-	- Organize!
+	- [ ] Organize!
 Update the github readme with the big picture outline after reading a few papers
-	- Start the Table of Contents Section, add license, and a figure showing CHIME, and scintillation
+	- [ ] Start the Table of Contents Section, add license, and a figure showing CHIME, and scintillation
+	- [ ] Learn google calender, and make note of important meetings
+	- [ ] init a conda env with a corresponding `.yml` file for reproducibililty

 ### Not Started:

   </details>